Healthcare Building Contractors

 The existing building was quite a bit lower than the ground set aside for the new extension and sloping steeply at its furthest point.
 We knew from the get-go that the excavation was going to be a big part of the job.
 With a general lack of space, there was little room to store tonnes of spoil, so the timing of grab wagons was critical to the success of this part of the project.

 With the surgery entrance relocated to its new position (the existing one sat within the building site), a new pathway redirected the public outside of the construction area, providing safe surgery access.

 Keeping the main construction work separate from the existing building was easy until the new doorway was knocked through from the new extension into the existing building.
 This required some major structural work to support the brickwork above the opening and the erection of a temporary partition dividing the reception area from the building site, not an easy task considering the volume of patients passing through reception.
 There was no choice but to carry out these alterations over a weekend with all work completed to ensure the surgery could open on Monday morning.

 Re-surfacing car park whilst ensuring safe access to the surgery by the public.

-Connections to the existing services, and issues with the existing sewage and greywater run-offs which had been installed incorrectly.
+Connections to the existing services and issues with the existing sewage and greywater run-offs that had been installed incorrectly.

 Matching components to the existing wrought iron gates to maintain a consistent aesthetic look.